shathaway/kadira-notes/Kadira-Notes.md

 The **kadira-ui** application uses the **APP\_MONGO_URL** environment for the MongoDb connection to the our APP (tkadira_app) database.
 APM user credentials are inserted into the **users** collection.
-You can use the Meteor shell to install an initial user accounts.
+You can use the Meteor shell to install the initial user accounts.
 The kadira-ui application must be running in order to launch the Meteor shell.

 - Connect to the application project directory: kadira-ui